AbhinaavSingh/Gist/README.md

 # Gist
 [![](https://img.shields.io/badge/Gist-Streamlit-brightgreen)](https://share.streamlit.io/abhinaavsingh/gist/main/st_analyzer.py) [![](https://img.shields.io/badge/GitHub-Source-blue)](https://github.com/AbhinaavSingh/Gist)

+More than just minutes of the meeting! 🚀

 ### Motivation
 Both of us in the team are getting back to college after a considerable amount of time spent as professionals.
 One common thing we noticed was how expensive meetings really are.
 Say, an engineer costs about 100 USD an hour.
 A meeting of 10 such engineers for an hour would amount to $1000.
 Keeping this in mind, it becomes important to make meetings more efficient.